 University-Wide Student Discipline Procedures

-- All communication concerning notice of a student’s alleged unprofessionalism will take place via the student’s CHSU email.
-Students are responsible for regularly checking their CHSU email account and responding to timely emails from the University.
+- Official communication concerning notice of a student’s alleged unprofessionalism will be sent to the student’s CHSU email address.
+Students are responsible for regularly checking their CHSU email account and responding to emails from the University in a timely manner.

 Disciplinary matters are not recorded on a student’s academic transcript except in cases of suspension or dismissal.
 In cases of suspension, a temporary notation is placed on the student’s academic transcript for the duration of the suspension period.